 Any dog can bite.
-According to the Center for Disease Control, dogs bite around 4.5 million people each year.
+According to the Centers for Disease Control, dogs bite around 4.5 million people each year.
 This number may seem frightening, but there are a number of things you can do to ensure that your dog doesn't contribute to this dog bite statistic.

 Socialize Your Dog

-If you've just brought home a puppy, the best thing you can do is introduce him to as many new places, people, and situations as possible.
+If you've just brought home a puppy, the best thing you can do is introduce it to as many new places, people, and situations as possible.
 Keep things positive.
 This early exposure is referred to as socialization.
 A well-socialized puppy is far less likely to be fearful in new situations, and this lack of fear decreases the likelihood of aggression.
 If your dog is no longer a puppy, you can still work on adult socialization.

 Spay or Neuter Your Dog

-While having your dog spayed or neutered does not guarantee he'll never bite, there is some evidence that suggests that altered dogs tend to be less aggressive.
+While having your dog spayed or neutered does not guarantee it'll never bite, there is some evidence that suggests that altered dogs tend to be less aggressive.
 There are a number of good reasons to spay or neuter your dog, and potentially preventing a dog bite is at the top of that list.

 Don't Make Assumptions

 Given the right circumstances, any dog has the potential to bite.
 Too often people are bitten by dogs because they assume their dog won't bite.
-Don't assume that because a dog is a certain breed or size, or because he's never shown aggression in the past, that a dog won't bite.
+Don't assume that because a dog is a certain breed or size, or because it has never shown aggression in the past, that a dog won't bite.